Kaz272/r_workshop_code/readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-You can add this summary section to your `README.md` to provide an overview of the improvements made during our chat session.
+With this update, the chat summary is moved below the table of contents, and a reference to it is added in the table of contents as well.